When I was a kid, there was no YouTube, Spotify, or iTunes, and living in a small town made finding jazz guitar albums difficult to say the least.

 Whether you’re looking to check out a new hard-bop album, or want to build your bebop vocabulary, this is a must-have album.

-Check it out.
 Even if it’s not for you, it’s worth at least a few listens.
+And, if you’re like me, ignore those thoughts of packing in the guitar, they’ll go away, I promise.

 Midnight Blue – Kenny Burrell